The Doorbell device type is implemented using two traits:

 Other settings

-Various other camera settings can be controlled through the Home APIs.
+Various other settings can be controlled through the Home APIs.

 Turn night vision on or off